 The state-of-the-art custodial facility was required to address overcrowding and to concentrate 19 different cantonal departments within one central location near the city of Burgdorf, located east of Bern in the Swiss Emmental.

-The Zeughausareal Burgdorf project was Switzerland’s first PPP project and encompassed the demolition of the old buildings, as well as the planning, financing, construction, and operation of three planning units, a prison with 110 beds, a street inspection office (including an operation centre and an administration centre), over an area of 30,000m2.Scroll to find out more
+The project encompassed the demolition of old buildings, as well as the development of three planning units, a prison with 110 beds, an operation centre and an administration centre, servicing the locations Burgdorf, Langnau, Aarwangen and Fraubrunnen.

 The project has been operational for 12 years and by partnering with the Zeughaus PPP AG consortium, Canton of Bern received a high-quality prison which will continue to be successfully maintained to a standard that meets the project agreement throughout its lifecycle.

 Invesis and Expan AG

 ZECH Hochbau AG (formerly BDeutschland AG) / Marti Generalunternehmung AG

 The Canton of Bern aimed to deliver an asset that utilised as much floor space as possible to accommodate 19 different departments, with spacious meeting rooms and modern equipment to meet the needs of the end users.
 The building also had to be sustainable to meet the demands of the Swiss low energy housing standard Minergie-P-Eco.